 A4.9.
-Amend, Revoke, and Rescind Special Orders.
-Amendments, revocations, and rescissions allow approval authorities to change data on special orders or remove the order totally or in part and are distributed as the original order and filed with the original order.
+Amend and Revoke, Special Orders.
+Amendments and revocations allow approval authorities to change data on special orders or remove the order totally or in part and are distributed as the original order and filed with the original order.
 The two most common actions to special orders are the amendment and revocation, both of which are used to change the "order body".
-Decoration approval authorities who published an original order are the only ones authorized to amend, revoke, or rescind the order.
-However, in unique cases, approval authorities or commanders of other commands, installations, or units, may be authorized by AFPC/DP3SP to publish, amend, rescind, or revoke special orders published by another command or approval authority.
+Decoration approval authorities who published an original order are the only ones authorized to amend or revoke the order.
+However, in unique cases, approval authorities or commanders of other commands, installations, or units, may be authorized by AFPC/DP3SP to publish, amend or revoke special orders published by another command or approval authority.